Powder Brow: Before And Aftercare, Healing Process And Facts

 Powder Brows vs Microblading

+Powder Brows vs Microblading, both are popular eyebrow enhancement techniques.
 Powder brow is a permanent and semi-permanent makeup technique.
-Its a treatment that uses a special shading technique for natural-looking eyebrows with a powder effect.
+It is a treatment that uses a special shading technique for natural-looking eyebrows with a powder effect.
 Microblading is a cosmetic procedure that inserts pigment under your skin using a needle to give you a well-defined and natural look of eyebrows.

 Powder brows use a combination of dots and shading to fill in the brows making them look thicker and more equal.
 The result is powdery brows give your face a makeup look.
 Powdered brows normally last for 2-4 years.
 Microblading normally lasts 18 to 30 months depending on your skin type and lifestyle.